Allisterh/nowcasting-VAR_mf-bavart/README.md

 - [Publication](https://doi.org/10.1016/j.jeconom.2020.11.006)
 - [Working paper](https://arxiv.org/abs/2008.12706)

+> This code comes without technical support of any kind.
+The code is free to use, provided that the paper is cited properly.

 ### Code files
 These files create a function mfbavart(...) to estimate the MF-BAVART model.
-- mfbavart_func.R contains the main function
+- `mfbavart_func.R` contains the main function
-- aux_func.R collects several auxiliary functions
+- `aux_func.R` collects several auxiliary functions
-- example.R contains an example code for using the function.
+- `example.R` contains an example code for using the function.

 In addition to the baseline model in the paper, the code also includes an option to introduce stochastic volatility (SV) in the error terms.
 Several parts of the original code used for the paper in directory "replication" have been replaced to improve computational efficiency.

-This code comes without technical support of any kind.
-The code is free to use, provided that the paper is cited properly.

 Some codes and helper functions are taken or adapted from the "mfbvar" package.
 Thanks to Vincent Dorie (mtn. of "dbarts") and Sebastian Ankargren (mtn. of "mfbvar") for technical support regarding their excellent packages.